 This course covers the provision of first aid in an Electrical Supply Industry (ESI) environment for anyone who works in the electrical industry.
-It incorporates key first aid skills with the recognition of a potentially hazardous environment and the subsequent measures to be taken to avoid injury/further injury.
+This ESI course incorporates key first aid skills with the recognition of a potentially hazardous environment and the subsequent measures to be taken to avoid injury/further injury.
 Simulations are focused on the most common first aid situations that ESI employees face.

 Includes CPR Training

 This ESI course includes: